jaredly/j3/Roadmap.md

 - selectttt

 - [ ] let's do spreads! like, seems like I want it.
+  - Sooo I feel like 2 dots is enough to express "spread"?
+Yeah let's just straight up do that.
+BUT we need attribute dealios firsrt, because `.` starts an anon attribute getter, and then a second `.` gets you into spread-land.
   - ok, so I need ... if the text becomes '...', then we're doing this
     - now, in some contexts (at the _end_ of a record type decl) we allow an empty '...', so gotta be context aware.

 - [ ] and, dot.things
+  - so for this, you can have .one.two or one.two.three
+  -

 - [ ] I should autocomplete 'def/defn/deftype'